LakeYang0818/VPINN/README.md

 ### Running tests

 The code is unit-tested to ensure correct functionality.
-It is highly recommended that you test any changes or additions you make to the package.
+It is recommended that you test any changes or additions you make to the package.
 To run tests, navigate to the folder containing the `main.py` file, enter your virtual environment, and execute `python -m pytest -v Tests/`.
 This will run *all* tests in the `Tests` folder.
 To run individual tests, simply specify the file you wish to run.